-Cloud computing in healthcare is on the rise
+Cloud computing is on the rise — recent statistics and use cases

 In this article, we’ll run you through the most common medical cloud computing use cases and market trends.
 We’ll also give you a short overview of the benefits of cloud adoption and share some practical tips on overcoming its challenges.

-A staggering 98% of healthcare organizations are now adopting or planning to adopt cloud computing, and for a good reason.
-Cloud computing allows healthcare facilities to centralize large volumes of electronic health records (EHR) coming from different sources and make the records accessible for all parties.
+Cloud computing allows healthcare facilities to centralize large volumes of electronic health records (EHR) coming from different sources and make the records accessible to all parties.

 Better management and interoperability of data result in more accurate forecasting and decision-making.
 With access to specific records, healthcare specialists can make data-driven decisions, improve treatment results, and even forecast seasonal disease outbreaks.

 The use cases of cloud computing are countless thanks to the advantages this technology brings to the table.
-But how can cloud computing be used in healthcare?
+But how can cloud computing be used in healthcare applications?
 Let’s take a closer look at the three most promising examples.

 Telemedicine is an excellent alternative to traditional in-person consultations.
 Today, patients can receive medical advice and access their health records, lab results, and prescriptions remotely via cloud-based platforms.
 Thanks to telemedicine, healthcare professionals can monitor chronic illnesses, provide remote care, and even carry out surgeries.